Nové Město na Moravě: Sights

-In the middle of the historic centre is the Vratislavovo Square, named after Vratislav of Pernštejn, where most of the landmarks of the town are located.
+In the middle of the historic town centre is the square Vratislavovo náměstí, named after Vratislav of Pernštejn, where most of the landmarks of the town are located.
 The elongated square is lined with Renaissance, Baroque and Neoclassical houses.
+The historic centre is protected as an urban monument zone.

 In the middle of the square is the Church of Saint Cunigunde, the oldest monument in the town.
 The first mention of the church is from 1362.
-It has façade sgraffito decoration by native artist Karel Němec from 1928–1929.
+It has façade sgraffito decoration by native artist Karel Němec, created in 1928–1929.
 There is also a fountain by Karel Němec on the square.

-The castle in Nové Město na Moravě was baroque rebuilt in the 18th century, and in the Neo-Renaissance style in 1874.
-Nowadays the building houses the Horácko Gallery that focuses on glassmaking, landscaping and 20th century sculpture.
+The castle in Nové Město na Moravě was rebuilt in the Baroque style in the 18th century, and in the Neo-Renaissance style in 1874.
+Nowadays the building houses the Horácko Art Gallery that focuses on glassmaking, landscaping and 20th-century sculpture.

 The Renaissance building of the former town hall now serves as the Horácko Museum.